 - Do not exit your vehicle in the forest area.
 Animals may approach you unexpectedly and avoid taking such risks since help may not reach you immediately in case something goes wrong.

 - Follow big trucks if you notice wild elephants close to the road.
 Even though the elephants found here are not very aggressive, it is always better to be on the safer side.

 ABOUT OUR GUEST AUTHOR: Tony John is one of the first bloggers from India, with nearly 20 years of passionate blogging in his portfolio.

-He has been sharing his travel experience in many popular travel platforms like TravelEscape, TripAdvisor, India travel blog and more.
+He has been sharing his travel experience on many popular travel platforms like TravelEscape, TripAdvisor, India travel blog, and more.
 You can connect with Tony through his Facebook profile.

 Dear readers, I hope the blog post on our road trip from Bangalore to Wayanad entertained you.
 Do you still have a question?
 Feel free to comment or rate us by clicking the 5 stars.